DyhanieMatkoy/Erection/docs/user-guide/README.md

 # User Guide

-Welcome to the user documentation for the Erection application.
+Welcome to the user documentation for the CTM application.
 This section contains all the information you need to use the application effectively.

 ## Getting Started